JonathanMEdwards/subtext10/doc/language.md

 We believe that type systems are an essential formalism for language theoreticians and designers, but that many language users would prefer to obtain their benefits without having to know about them and write about them.

 In PL theory terms, Subtext mixes aspects of structural and nominal type systems.
 It is structural in that `x = series{0}` and `y = series{1}` have the same type.
 It is nominal in that `x = record {a: 0}` and `y = record {a: 0}` have different types.
-Every time a structure item is defined a globally unique ID is assigned to it.
+Every time a block item is defined a globally unique ID is assigned to it.
 There is a document-wide dictionary that maps these item IDs to their current names.
-Renaming a structure item just changes that dictionary entry.
-Type equality requires that structure item IDs be equal, not that their names are currently spelled the same.
+Renaming a block item just changes that dictionary entry.
+Type equality requires that block item IDs be equal, not that their names are currently spelled the same.

-> TODO: To share item IDs across different types of structures we can use a traits-like mechanism that merges and restricts structures.
+> TODO: To share item IDs across different types of blocks we can use a traits-like mechanism that merges and restricts blocks.
 Deferred until we have the need.

 Subtext doesn’t have function types or higher-order values.
 Two values have the same type if they have the same data type and all embedded code is equal (modulo internal paths).
 Value equality requires type equality, so equal values are behaviorally equivalent, i.e. referentially transparent.